micmejia/bible-dump/NKJV/Hosea/Hos 5.md

 I know Ephraim, And Israel is not hidden from Me; For now, O Ephraim, you commit harlotry; Israel is defiled.

 ###### 4
-"They[^b] do not direct their deeds Toward turning to their God, For the spirit of harlotry is in their midst, And they do not know the Lord.
+"They do not direct their deeds Toward turning to their God, For the spirit of harlotry is in their midst, And they do not know the Lord.

 ###### 5
 The pride of Israel testifies to his face; Therefore Israel and Ephraim stumble in their iniquity; Judah also stumbles with them.